pgniewko/rndmesh/README.md

 COMPILING AND INSTALLATION - UNIX
 ==================================================

-* build a library by typing:
+* To build a library by typing:
 ```
 make
 ```

-* install in /usr/local directory (requires a root access):
+* To install in /usr/local directory (requires a root access):
 ```
 make install
 ```